32 New Briggate,

 Films were shown in the Grand Assembly Rooms from 1903.
 From 1906 the building was leased to New Century Pictures and they held a re-opening on 15th April 1907 with ‘New Century Talking & Singing Pictures’ using Gaumont’s Chronophone.
 From 1913 it was known as the Assembly Rooms Cinema.

 The building was renovated in 1923 and given a totally new Classical style cinema interior.
 There was a very ornate ceiling, alcoves containing urns and lamps and a decorative curved circle as well as a new projection box.
-New Century Pictures were taken over by Denman/Gaumont British Theatres from March 1928 and the Assembly Rooms Cinema became part of the Gaumont British Theatres circuit.
-The seating capacity was reduced to 900.
+New Century Pictures were taken over by Denman/Gaumont British Theatres from March 1928 and the Assembly Rooms Cinema became part of the Gaumont British Theatres circuit, although operated for several years by their subsidiary Provincial Cinematograph Theatres Ltd. The seating capacity was reduced to 900.

 The Assembly Rooms Cinema was closed by Gaumont British Theatres on 5th April 1958, and it was soon taken over by independent operator Harry Buxton.
 It now had a reduced seating capacity of 812.

 In around August 1958 it was taken over by the Star Cinemas chain, who were based in Leeds.
 They re-named it Plaza Cinema from 25th August 1958.
 The Plaza continued as a major city centre cinema, playing many independent and ‘B’ films, as well as Continental ‘art’ films, until it was closed on 14th February 1985.